influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withAllowOnError(allowOnError)
 ```

-Defines whether a Kafka client should be allowed or denied by default when the authorizer fails to query the Open Policy Agent, for example, when it is temporarily unavailable).
-Defaults to `false` - all actions will be denied.
+"Defines whether a Kafka client should be allowed or denied by default when the authorizer fails to query the Open Policy Agent, for example, when it is temporarily unavailable).
+Defaults to `false` - all actions will be denied."

 ### fn spec.kafka.authorization.withAuthorizerClass